hmgomes/hmgomes.github.io/_pages/about.md

 News 2020
 ======

+* (December 2020) Students, New MOA version
+    * New PhD student starting on February
+    * Organized a joint ML seminar with the University of Auckland
+    * A new MOA version was released (2020.12).
+Highlights: new feature analysis tab, new feature importance algorithms, new meta-classifiers for imbalanced classification, kNN for regression.
+A tutorial about using the novel feature analysis and feature importance tab is available [here](https://moa.cms.waikato.ac.nz/tutorial-7-feature-analysis-and-feature-importance-in-moa/).

 * (November 2020) Papers
     * Paper accepted at HPCC 2020
     * I am responsible for the international collaborations between UoW and Cardiff University w.r.t AI research